Dzianddafi/FWI_FinalThesis/README.md

 # Final Thesis

-## Title:
-A Deep Learning Implementation for Inverse Hessian Estimation in Multiscale Full Waveform Inversion
+## A Deep Learning Implementation for Inverse Hessian Estimation in Multiscale Full Waveform Inversion

 ## Research Purposes
 This research aims to: